turbot/guardrails-docs/docs/getting-started/getting-started-gcp/prepare-project/index.md

 ---
-title: Prepare a GCP project for import to Guardrails
+title: Prepare a GCP Project for Import to Guardrails
-sidebar_label: Prepare a GCP project
+sidebar_label: Prepare a GCP Project
 ---